"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery

 \subsection{Deployment of \mfa{} Recovery Procedures}

-First, we conducted a systematic evaluation of \mfa{} recovery procedures deployed on \var{PagesMFA} websites\footnote{While this will be part of our replication package, we provide the list preliminary via \url{https://figshare.com/s/240b55c9d5a89f62d45b}} that use \mfa{}, based on the information provided on help and support pages.
+First, we conducted a systematic evaluation of \mfa{} recovery procedures deployed on \var{PagesMFA} websites\repref{} that use \mfa{}, based on the information provided on help and support pages.
 Overall, we investigate the impact of \mfa{} recovery procedures on authentication security and usability.